cernvm/cernvm-launch/README.md

 	destroy [--force] MACHINE_NAME

 Destroy an existing VM.
-By default, a running machine is not destroyed: you have to use '\-\-force' flag to do that.
+By default, a running machine is not destroyed: you have to use `--force` flag to do that.

 List existing virtual machines
 ------------------------------